k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 As the project implementation is an on-going process, where many changes are done over time, there is a need to clarify which code or configuration has been deployed to the server.

-Fabric offers project version tagging so that on the deployed server you can see the deployed version tag.
+Fabric offers project version tagging that shows the deployed version tag on the deployed server.

 The tag version creation is done along with GIT tagging capability, allowing for a project version to be preserved both as a property in the project definitions file (k2proj.xml) and as a GIT annotated tag.